Which 1app.energy Smart Control mode should you use?

-If you are looking at the smart controls inside 1app.energy, the useful question is not "which mode sounds most advanced?"
+If you are looking at the Smart Controls inside 1app.energy, the useful question is not "which mode sounds most advanced?"
 It is "what do I actually want the battery to do for my home?"

 One home wants calmer battery behaviour and lower grid dependence.
 Another wants one adaptive setting that can balance tariff value, solar forecast, EV charging, and reserve.
 Another wants a simple cheap-window charge schedule with a battery target they choose directly.